-Surgery may be an option for people whose tumor is located in the "head" of the pancreas, or in the regions adjacent to the head such as the "body" or "tail" of the pancreas.
+Surgery may be an option for people whose tumor is located in the "head" of the pancreas, or in the regions adjacent to the head such as the "body" or "tail" of the pancreas, as long as the cancer has not spread beyond those areas.

-About 15 percent of people diagnosed with pancreatic cancer will be candidates for a Whipple procedure, a surgery for cancers in the head of the pancreas, in which parts of the pancreas, gall bladder, bile duct, and small bowel are removed.
+About 10 to 15 percent of people diagnosed with pancreatic cancer will be candidates for a Whipple procedure (a surgery for cancer in the head of the pancreas) in which parts of the pancreas, gall bladder, bile duct and small bowel are removed.
 A portion of the pancreas is left in place to produce digestive enzymes and make insulin.

 Cancers in the body or tail of the pancreas are removed in an operation called a distal pancreatectomy, in which the bottom half of the pancreas is removed.
 In this surgery, the spleen is also typically removed.
-In rare instances, patients may require a total pancreatectomy (removal of the entire pancreas, part of the stomach and small intestine, the bile duct, gallbladder, spleen, and nearby lymph nodes).
+In rare instances, patients may require a total pancreatectomy (removal of the entire pancreas, part of the stomach and small intestine, the bile duct, gallbladder, spleen and nearby lymph nodes).